 For a first-time director Long does a tremendous job with some tricky material.
 And when I say first I mean it, he doesn’t even have a previous short film listed on IMDB.
 Steven Weisman’s script is full of material that could have been nasty in the worst 1970 and 80s Eurotrash video nasty sort of way.
 But, aided by strong performances from his brother Trevor and Chen he’s made a serious, and seriously disturbing film.
 He even manages to make Seeds touching when it needs to be.

 Seeds isn’t an easy film to watch.
 Some will be put off by the subject matter.
 Some by the pace and lack of monster scenes.
 But for those who stick it out, this will be a welcome slice of darkness.

-Dark Star Pictures and Uncork’d Entertainment will release Seeds, in theaters September 13th and on VOD/DVD September 24th.
+Dark Star Pictures and Uncork’d Entertainment will release Seeds, in theatres on September 13th and on VOD/DVD on September 24th.